btn0s/indiefindr/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0) - see the [LICENSE](LICENSE) file for details.
+This license ensures that anyone who uses or modifies IndieFinder must also make their code available under the same terms, even when the software is accessed over a network.

 ## Acknowledgments